 As you can see from the chart below, taken from the study, the % hair loss before and after the treatment has got significantly better.

-As you can see from the chart, these massages work very well to regrow hair for men and women of all ages.
+As you can see from the chart, these massages work very well to create new hair for men and women of all ages.

 One of the reasons that hair loss is more common for people with sedentary lifestyles is that sitting down rounds the shoulders and tightens the muscles at the back of the neck.